Belal303111/Java-problems/README.md

-# this is java problems repo
+# The first repo with Java problems
+# The first problems by using Java Language